-(SSL) Tells curl to use the specified certificate file when getting a file with HTTPS or FTPS.
+(HTTPS) Tells curl to use the specified certificate file when getting a file with HTTPS.
 The certificate must be in PEM format.
 If the optional password isn't specified, it will be queried for on the terminal.
-Note that this option assumes a "certificate" file that is the private key and the private certificate concatenated!
-See --cert and --key to specify them independently.
+Note that this certificate is the private key and the private certificate concatenated!